Waaal/BobaOS/doc/STCQ/IDT.md

 # Interrupt Descriptor Table
 IDT is a struct which lives in memory and is used by the CPU to find interrupt and exception handlers.
-A interrupt can be a signal send from a device, or a Exception generatet by the CPU to alert the Kernel.
+A interrupt can be a signal send from a device, a Exception generatet by the CPU to alert the Kernel or send from a Userspace programm to communicate with the kernel.
 If the CPU accepts a interrupt, it will stop the current task and process the interrupt.
 A IDT can have up to 256 entries.

 ## Explenation